edlontech/beam_me_prompty/README.md

 - **📝 Template System**: Dynamic message templating with variable interpolation
 - **🔧 Type Safety**: Leverages Elixir's pattern matching and behaviours for robust agent definitions

 ## 🚀 Quick Start

+Note: This library is not production ready yet!
+Method signatures and functionalities are subject to big changes!

 ### Installation